How will RCEP benefit ASEAN

 As for Indonesia, a free trade agreement like RCEP has positive sides for Indonesia as it can challenge a country to be more efficient, productive, and innovative in increasing its industry’s competitiveness level.
 Indonesia’s manufacturing sectors will be under great pressure as its manufacturing industry is not as strong as that of China, Korea or Japan.
 Indonesia is after all an agricultural country and it can produce food at a lower cost because of low labour cost.
 That said, Indonesia should look into how to improve her agricultural sector by use of better technology and innovations to make agriculture receptive to the young workers; Indonesia is facing a decline in her agricultural sector as young workers are shunning working in the rural areas and leaving for the urban areas as they have been better educated.
-Things like vertical farming should be encouraged on a large scale with governmental support after all food security is one of the most important aspect of an Indonesia that is facing an explosion of her population.
-She might do well to transform her huge landbank of oil palm estates into renewable energy estates, at least for those estates that are near to the urban centers.
+Things like vertical farming should be encouraged on a large scale with governmental support after all food security is one of the most important aspects of an Indonesia that is facing an explosion of her population.
+She might do well to transform her huge land bank of oil palm estates into renewable energy estates, at least for those estates that are near to the urban centres.

 As for Thailand, its Ministry of Commerce is of the view that it will begin to train farmers and entrepreneurs on how to tap into the benefits of RCEP this year by way of reducing cost but increasing quality.
 Thailand exports fruit, vegetable oil, cereal, tapioca starch, seafood, processed food and fruit juice to other RCEP members.
 Again, increase market access is the aim.
 As for technology, there is very little to shout about as it is still an agricultural society.
 The Department of Trade Negotiations released latest data, indicating that in 2019 Thailand exported agricultural products worth 25.2 billion U.S. dollars to 16 RCEP member countries.
 Products that have seen greater demand in 2020 include fresh and frozen fruit, fresh and frozen chicken, canned and processed fruit and fruit juice.